How is conventional silk and organic peace silk made?

-Pictured: White Lotus Organic Peace Silk Black Cami Set
+Pictured: White Lotus Organic Peace Silk Black & Ivory Cami Set

 Silk is the ultimate luxury filament occurring in nature.
 It found its origin in China around 2600 BC.
 It consists of animal protein fibres produced by various species when building their cocoons or webs.
 The most known species is the silkworm.
 Mulberry, Eri, Muga, and Tussar are the four known types of natural silk produced commercially in the world.